 There’s no question that millennial grassers have a plethora of incredible talent in the genre to model their skills and talents after in the industry today.
-One name that has remained at the top of that list for years and shows no sign of slowing down is the unparalleled banjo starlet and sweet songstress, Gena Britt.
+One name that has remained at the top of that list for many years and shows no sign of slowing down is the unparalleled banjo starlet and sweet songstress, Gena Britt.
 There are few in the business today that can come close to matching Gena’s stout banjo drive or the tender tones in her vocal.
-Britt is also a sought after fill-in acoustic bass player on the circuit.
+Britt is also a sought after fill in bass player on the circuit.
 Whether on bass or banjo, she is depended on as a call one can make to take the stage with their band and fit like a glove with any style, set list or performance.
 She is a true professional.
-Some of those recent fill-ins include Balsam Range, Alecia Nugent and Alan Bibey & Grasstowne.

 Gena Britt grew up in a small town in North Carolina where she fell in love with the sounds of bluegrass music at a very early age, straight from the dance halls.
 She is well known for her dynamic and powerful banjo playing, solid acoustic bass playing and heartfelt vocals with spot on harmonies and vocal phrasing.
 Gena has one of the most respected resumes in the business as a prior member of four critically acclaimed bands including Petticoat Junction, New Vintage, Lou Reid & Carolina and Alan Bibey & Grasstowne.
 She also did a four year stint with her own band, The Gena Britt Band.